knightsUCF/SpaceGame/marketing/readme.md

 - VR
 - look at what is trending in technology and write about the cool things, which are not necessarily controversial, leave a good feeling afterward, and are of utmost interest to readers.

-Especially if we can somehow link one of top searches, and crank out the article quickly to generate traffic.
+Especially if we can somehow link one of the top searches, and crank out the article quickly to generate traffic.

+Study what gets a lot of traffic in the realm of technology.
+Also rank the top posts of all time in Reddit / technology / gaming, and all the slew of related tech communities.
+Copy what they did.
+If we have just a few of these breakouts the game could go viral just on this basis.

 One example of this is simply writing about VR technology, which is really exciting.